-To summarize when markets are incomplete asset prices must be volatile to provide incentives for liquidity provision.
+To summarise, when markets are incomplete asset prices must be volatile to provide incentives for liquidity provision.
 This asset price volatility can lead to costly and inefficient crises.
 There is a market failure that potentially provides the justification for regulation and other kinds of intervention to improve the allocation of resources.

-5. The Symptoms of Market Failure
+5. The symptoms of market failure

-The problems in liquidity provision that result from incomplete markets can result in a number of phenomena that are associated with financial crises.
+The problems in liquidity provision that arise from incomplete markets can result in a number of phenomena that are associated with financial crises.
 These are financial fragility, contagion and asset price bubbles.
-Financial fragility is where a small shock can have a large effect and lead to a crisis.
-With contagion a shock in one region can spread to other regions and have a damaging effect.
-With asset price bubbles the inefficient provision of liquidity by the market can be exacerbated by the inefficient provision of liquidity by the central bank and this can result in deviations of asset prices from fundamentals.
+Financial fragility is when a small shock can have a large effect and lead to a crisis.
+With contagion, a shock in one region can spread to others and have a damaging effect.
+With asset price bubbles, the inefficient provision of liquidity by the market can be exacerbated by the inefficient provision of liquidity by the central bank, which can result in deviations of asset prices from fundamentals.
 We consider each of these symptoms of market failure in turn.